Benjamin-Ogunsade/Deploying-a-Web-Server-in-Azure/README.md

 The created packer image is named myPackerImage.

-### Step 3: Customizing the vars.tf file for us
+### Step 3: Customizing the vars.tf file for use with the main.tf file

+The vars.tf englobes all the user customizable predefined or default variables.
+It serves to keep the code DRY (preventing hard coding) and for the security of authentication credentials.

 ### Step 4: Instruction to run the Terraform template
 Once the Packer image is successfully deployed, Terraform is used to deploy the infrastructure (making sure to run terraform plan with the -out flag, and save the plan file with the name solution.plan).

-Remember to recover the ManagedImageId and ManagedImageName that would be needed in the vars.tf and main.tf files respectively.
+From the Packer Image build result, remember to recover the ManagedImageId and ManagedImageName that would be needed in the vars.tf and main.tf files respectively.
+Confirm that all values of variables in the vars.tf and the authentication credentials stored as environment variables are intact.

+Before deploying the Terraform template via the files main.tf and vars.tf, run the command line below to view the plan of the proposed infractructure.
+This plan will then be eventually saved in the solution.paln file:

 ### Deploying the infrastructure
+Here we apply the Terraform template in other to deploy the Infrastructure.
+Recall that We have the Web server installed in the Packer Image which is used to build the set infrastructure.

 Screenshot for Terraform Apply